 The response was positively effusive and I came away glowing from all of the compliments I received.
 This together with all the other good food and excellent company, a good time was had by all.

-PS – Our friends have tried several times to comment on this post, but blogger has been playing up and they have been unable to do so.
+Our friends tried several times to leave a comment on this post, but blogger’s been playing up and they’ve been unable to do so.
 I’m therefore posting their message here as they wanted it to appear somewhere.